 The power switch must be ON for the toggle switches to function.
-Use the right-hand switch to navigate through menus or accept dialog boxes on Ride CommandTM display.
+Use the right-hand switch to navigate through menus or accept dialog boxes on the Ride Command display.
 Use the left-hand switch to back out of menus, decline dialog boxes, hang up phone calls, and toggle through display screens.